countdigi/beautiful-jekyll/_posts/2016-09-22-mit-opencourseware.md

 So in that sense Computer Science is like an abstract form of engineering.

 It is the kind of engineering where you ignore the constraints that are imposed by reality...

----

-*... and one may come to realize, the castles you build in reality, come solely from the castles in the sand, the castles within the mind.*